 The Razer Naga Epic is perfect for MMO gamers.
 Even by Razer standards, this mouse feels as good as it looks.
 The finish is excellent and exudes quality.

 Performance wise this mouse can leave you a bit frustrated at times.
-We noticed that the mouse tends to jump or can have tracking issues, primarily when you game for long hours.
+We noticed that the mouse tends to jump or can have tracking issues, primarily when you game for long hours and the battery run low.

 A major con for us was the fact that the battery doesn’t last quite as long as advertised.
 With the light settings at low or even turned off we were just about able to eek the number of hours into the double digits.